johnandrea/readgedcom/README.md

    data[readgedcom.PARSED_INDI] = dict()
    data[readgedcom.PARSED_FAM] = dict()
 ```
-Those are refered to as the "parsed" sections because they are created
+Those are referred to as the "parsed" sections because they are created
 from the matching input file sections into a more easily scanned format.
    Each of those dicts has a key of the indi or family xref (without the "@" sign).
 For example: